jopss/elasticsearch-exemplo/README.md

 # Banco

 + No arquivo zipado há um arquivo SQL contendo os dados a serem importados no PostgreSQL.
-Use o pgAdmin para isso.
+Basta executar no pgAdmin.
 + Para importar no Elasticsearch, será necessário o uso do LogStash.

 # Importando no Elasticsearch